PochingHsu/PochingHsu.github.io/_pages/about.md

 Robust energy system operation under uncertainty

 ### Disruptive innovations in HVAC
-In CEEE, various innovations are developed to improve how energy is served for human beings with minimum destruction of environment
+In CEEE, various innovations are developed to improve how energy is served for human beings with minimum destruction of environment.
 I was lucky to join in these projects when I was a junior PhD student, such as:<br> Thermoelastic cooling system testing (Summer, 16')<br> Miniaturized heat exchanger design and test (Fall, 16')<br>